Quoted Companies Alliance Code Compliance

 The Executive Directors of the Company are employed on a full-time basis.
 Non-Executive Directors are required to devote such time to the Group’s affairs as necessary to discharge their duties, and this may change from time to time.
 Members are required to attend all Board meetings and Committee meetings as necessary.

-Further details on the composition and experience of the Board can be found on pages 54 to 55 of the Annual Report and Accounts 2023.
+Further details on the composition and experience of the Board can be found on pages 26 to 27.

 The Board considers that it has sufficient skills and experience to enable it to execute its duties and responsibilities effectively given the nature and size of the Group.
 The Directors have a wide range of skills in Leisure, Retail, Marketing, Operational, People and Finance backgrounds, and continue to develop their skills and knowledge either through other Directorships (for Non-Executives) or via time and experience and attending industry body events.